Learn About Our

 Assist Medical Universities

-Aid in establishing the CPAE/PANS multi-discipline clinical model in top universities across the country.
+Aid in establishing the CPAE/PANS multi-discipline clinical model in top universities across North America.

 - University of Arizona - Tucson

 - University of California - Los Angeles

 - Greater Regional Health Center - Creston Iowa